 - Please notify us about any student with special needs.
 We can adjust your program to ensure everyone is involved.

 - In order to make your excursion planning easier the FEF has developed a Risk Assessment Plan.
 This document is written by the qualified teachers of the FEF.
-For a copy of the risk assessment document click here.

 - Bring along parent helpers.
 Extra assistance is always appreciated.
 We will get any parent helpers actively involved in the program.